xiaoxiaoerbao/LAIDP/README.md

 ## Introduction

 `LAIDP` is a software for local ancestry inference(LAI).
-Comparing with other software, LAPID has higher accuracy in inferring ancient admixture events (>500 generations) and no recombination rate map required.
+Comparing with other software, LAIDP has higher accuracy in inferring ancient admixture events (>500 generations) and no recombination rate map required.

 ## Cite